Estimated reading time: 10 minutes

 Co-Educational Or Single-Sex International School?

-Next up, you will need to think about whether you prefer a co-educational or single-sex school.
-International schools often offer a single-sex option in countries or cities where there is a large expat population.
+Next up, you will need to consider whether you prefer a co-educational or single-sex school.
+International schools often offer a single-sex option in countries or cities with a large expat population.

 While studies indicate that girls perform better academically in single-sex schools, this decision is very personal to your family and what teaching environment they have been used to before.